Resources for Undocumented Students

 Affidavit Questions (Common App)

-These questions will appear in the "Residency" section of the Common Application.
+These questions will appear in the "Residency" section.

 Common App Affidavit questions screenshot